 Uninstall ZSH, Oh My Zsh, and Powerlevel10k

-I totally agree with you may not like zsh shell for the first time, but I would say try for atleast one week after that you will find zsh is fully compatible with your daily usage.
+I totally agree with you that you may not like zsh shell for the first time, but I would say try it for at least one week; after that, you will find zsh is fully compatible with your daily usage.

 Still, if you didn’t find it worthwhile to use zsh, then you can come any time here and remove zsh and other utilities from your Ubuntu machine.

 Don’t forget to change the current shell to bash to avoid login failure.
 You can use this article if it’s occurred [Solved] Fix login issue after removing zsh from Debian/Ubuntu.

 Prior to that, first change your current shell to bash by invoking the below code.

 $ chsh -s /bin/bash